mantidproject/documents/Design/ENGIN-X/ENGIN-X_general.md

   is in run 241391 (from cycle_15_1).
 The corresponding Vanadium (V-Nb) data is in run 236516 (from cycle_14_3).

-* Data from the Neutron Training Course 2016:
+* Data from the Neutron Training Course 2016 (phase information: Fe_alpha):
   * Sample runs: 256663-256675
   * Vanadium run: 254854
   * Ceria run: 255924

-* Data from the Neutron Training Course 2015:
+* Data from the Neutron Training Course 2015 (also Fe_alpha):
   * Sample runs: 240741-240753
   * Vanadium run: 236516
   * Ceria run: 241390